Skip to content

 Time tracking built in not bolted on

-Start/stop a timer directly from any task, or log time manually.
-Estimated vs actual hours shown on every task.
-Time data rolls up to project level reports without needing a separate time tracking tool that nobody remembers to update.
+Start/stop a timer from any task, or log time manually.
+Estimated vs actual hours show on every task, and time rolls up to project reports.
+No separate tool.

 Six views same data, right perspective